aimeertaylor/Pv3Rs/README.md

 - Reinfection
 - Recrudescence

-The main function `compute_posterior()` can be used to estimate per-person posterior probabilities of relapse, reinfection and recrudescence using *P. vivax* genetic data on paired samples from one or more recurrence to update a prior, which is ideally informative (e.g., based on time-to-event information).
+The core function `compute_posterior()` can be used to estimate per-person posterior probabilities of relapse, reinfection and recrudescence using *P. vivax* genetic data on paired samples from one or more recurrence to update a prior, which is ideally informative (e.g., based on time-to-event information).

-Other important features are more general:
+Two other important features are more general:

-- `plot_data()` can be used to visualise genetic data for molecular correction regardless of the analytical method (e.g., it could be used to visualise *Plasmodium falciparum* data intended for analysis using a WHO match counting algorithm).
+- `plot_data()` can be used to visualise genetic data for molecular correction regardless of the analytical method; for example, *Plasmodium falciparum* data intended for analysis using a WHO match counting algorithm.

-- `plot_simplex()` can be used to visualise per-recurrence estimates of the probabilities of relapse, reinfection and recrudescence or a vector of any three numbers between 0 and 1 that sum to one.
+- `plot_simplex()` can be used to visualise per-recurrence estimates of the probabilities of relapse, reinfection and recrudescence or a vector of any three numbers in zero to one that sum to one.

 ## Please be aware of the following points!